patrickelectric/patrickelectric.github.io/content/blog/2026/2026-05-26-how-to-manage-the-problem.md

 It's important to know that complex issues reside in many different individuals perspectives[^complex] with different experiences.
 Also, research suggests that individual problem formulation can be described as inappropriate[^microformulation] or as a selection-bias problem[^bias].
 But, the individual is part of the group, their view is important for independent symptom generation, useful for further integration and validation by others.

-The problems of the individual are also their strength, no need to translate communication across different mental models, no discussions around terminology, assumptions and causality, quite useful for a first quick generation.
+The problems of the individual are also their strength, no need to translate communication across different mental models, no discussions around terminology, assumptions and causality.
+Quite useful for a first quick generation.
 Ok, with that in mind, it's important to know that for complex strategic problems, an individual approach can be limited, since it rarely spans the problem space[^microformulation].

 ## Creating a team

 When selecting a group of people to do the formulation of the problem, it's necessary to select stakeholders and individuals (with different mental models) that are sensitive or aware of the problem and has information that is able to synthesize[^roger].
 It's important that the actor has practical, intellectual, cognitive and emotional aptitudes[^deseco].
 Since we are talking about different mental models, a broader cognitive divergency may result in translation cost (terms, concepts, and assumptions differ), harder perspective structure (merge different perspectives into better formulations), conscious or unconscious tendencies to avoid or generate conflicts, and, lower comprehension if such gaps are not filled or minimized[^microformulation].

-One other problem to be aware is [_groupthink_](https://en.wikipedia.org/wiki/Groupthink), where groups can be overly optimistic (taking more risk ideas), create [mindguard](https://en.wikipedia.org/wiki/Mindguard)s, develop stereotype views, expresses disregard for arguments considered contrary of loyal members, creating self-censorship (accepting status quo) and illusory unanimity[^groupthink].
+Another problem to be aware is [_groupthink_](https://en.wikipedia.org/wiki/Groupthink), where groups can be overly optimistic (taking more risk ideas), create [mindguard](https://en.wikipedia.org/wiki/Mindguard)s, develop stereotype views, expresses disregard for arguments considered contrary of loyal members, creating self-censorship (accepting status quo) and illusory unanimity[^groupthink].
 It's also important to note that if the group is over stress and time pressure, _groupthink_ may happen as well[^groupdecision].

-It's also important to not include only people that agree (consensus), if the team has a [_promotor fidei_](https://en.wikipedia.org/wiki/Devil%27s_advocate) or create a [dialectical inquire](https://www.lucidmeetings.com/glossary/dialectical-inquiry), it may improve the formulation of the problem with better generation of recommendations and underlying assumptions[^devil] [^devil2].
+It's important to not include only people that agree (consensus), if the team has a [_promotor fidei_](https://en.wikipedia.org/wiki/Devil%27s_advocate) or create a [dialectical inquire](https://www.lucidmeetings.com/glossary/dialectical-inquiry), it may improve the formulation of the problem with better generation of recommendations and underlying assumptions[^devil] [^devil2].

 > Note: The perception of a psychological safe environment may result in actors to speak up, express themselves, take inter-personal risks, admit failures and openly discuss errors / weakness[^safety].

 In the end, the idea is to purposely compose a team that captures the heterogeneity of ideas while simultaneously attenuating impediments[^microformulation].

-With that said, let's explore some types of groups.

 ## Homogenous motivation and heterogenous cognition